adnammit/notes/csharp.md

 	- in your code include the `using System` directive at the beginning of the program and then you will be able to write `Console.WriteLine` instead of `System.Console.WriteLine`

-## C# ON THE COMMAND LINE
+## C# On The Command Line
 * to compile a project, run `$ csc Hello.cs`. this will generate an executable of the same name as your file with the `.exe` extension
 * then run `$ Hello.exe` to run the program

-## DOTNET
+## dotnet
-* the most minimal way to compile C# is to use the `csc` compiler but it's far more practical to use the `dotnet cli` (would these be the different compilation approaches for unmanaged and managed code?)
+* the most minimal way to compile C# is to use the `csc` compiler but it's far more practical to use the `dotnet cli` when working in .NET (would these be the different compilation approaches for unmanaged and managed code?)
 * Using `dotnet`:
 	- once installed, you can use `dotnet add package` to install and make packages available.
 	- `dotnet` implicitly calls the `nuget` package manager to install packages and maintain dependencies